awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 1. From the navigator menu, choose **Notebooks**\.

-1. Choose the SQL notebook you want to open and double\-click it\.
+1. Choose the SQL notebook that you want to open and double\-click it\.

 **To share an SQL notebook with your team**
 + Choose **Share to *team\-name***\.